oldjun/PyMyORM/README.md

 ### exists

-determine the user which name is 'ping' is exists or not, return True or False rather than the user data
+find the user which name is 'ping' is exists or not, return True or False rather than the user data

 ```python
 from models.user import User